Library Reference

 q_space_path(cryst::Crystal, qs, n; labels=nothing)

-Returns a 1D path consisting of n wavevectors sampled piecewise-linearly between the qs.
-Although the qs are provided in reciprocal lattice units (RLU), consecutive samples are spaced uniformly in the global (inverse-length) coordinate system.
+Returns a 1D path consisting of n wavevectors sampled piecewise-linearly between the points in qs.
+Although the qs are provided in reciprocal lattice units (RLU), consecutive samples are spaced uniformly in the global (inverse-length) Cartesian coordinate system.
 Optional labels can be associated with each special q-point, and will be used in plotting functions.

 See also q_space_grid.